 In the USA, sports leagues are most often governed according to rules and internal regulatory procedures set forth in league organising documents.
 Most typically, these consist of league constitutions and by-laws and agreements between the sports league and member teams.
-Transfers of ownership interests in teams, with or without changes in control, are often scrutinised, requiring prior approval.
+The acquisition of and transfers of ownership interests in teams, with or without changes in control, are often scrutinised, requiring prior approval.
+This process will often involve the examination of affiliate relations.
 In many cases, these documents establish a board of governors comprising team owners or their representatives.
 These documents provide for establishing and managing league governance and regulatory policies and typically provide for appointing a league commissioner.
 The league commissioner serves as a chief executive officer and is typically responsible for overseeing the day-to-day league operations.
 League organisational documents and collective bargaining agreements (CBAs) set forth player and coach codes of conduct.